-Case readings are available on Study.net
+Case readings are available on Study.net and via a link on Canvas

 Marketing 101 Canvas room

 There will be a Canvas site set up for this course.
 Copies of the lecture slides, and other materials relevant for the course will be made available there.